excellalabs/ecs-deploy-setup/README.md

             }
             ```

-1. **Create role to use with the ECS cluster to create** called `ecsContainerRole` with this polciy, AmazonEC2ContainerServiceforEC2Role
+1. **Create role to use with the ECS cluster to create** called `ecsInstanceRole` with this polciy, AmazonEC2ContainerServiceforEC2Role

-1. **Create a group and account allowed to deploy containers** (via updating services, creating tasks, not task definitions).
+1. **Create a group and user allowed to deploy containers** (via updating services, creating tasks, not task definitions).

-    1. Create a group for the needed perimssions called `ecsDeploy` and put user in
+    1. Create a group for the needed perimssions called `EcsDeploy`.
+Create a user and put it in.

     1. Add this policy the group: AmazonEC2ContainerRegistryFullAccess policy (allows ECR registry creation & pushing, but not management of ECS services, tasks, etc)

-    1. Create and add a new new policy to the group with these permissions (deploying ECS only, but not setting up app via service/etc)
+    1. Create and add a new policy called `EC2ContainerServiceDeploy` to the group with these permissions (deploying ECS only, but not setting up app via service/etc)

         ```json
         {